History

 James K. Hahn took office as Los Angeles’ 40th mayor on July 1, 2001.
 Mayor Hahn continued his campaign to protect children and abate violence, causes begun during his tenure as city attorney.
 His dedication to children, youth, and their families is evident in his expansion and leadership of the after-school program, LA’s BEST.

 In 2005, Antonio R. Villaraigosa became the city’s 41st mayor, and he and his family moved into Getty House.
 For the Villaraigosa administration, Getty House became a venue where community and city intersected.
-In addition to opening its doors to residents of Los Angeles, Getty House hosted renowned writer Carlos Fuentes, who was presented with the Key to the City in spring 2006.
-Other notable visitors include New York Sen. Hillary Clinton, California Gov. Arnold Schwarzenegger, New York City Mayor Michael Bloomberg, and Gov. Emilio Gonzalez of Jalisco, Mexico.
+In addition to opening its doors to residents of Los Angeles, Getty House hosted renowned writer Carlos Fuentes, who was presented with the Key to the City in Spring 2006.
+Other notable visitors include New York Senator Hillary Clinton and Governor Emilio Gonzalez of Jalisco, Mexico.

 [xs]